ruffle-rs/ruffle/CONTRIBUTING.md

 ### Implement missing Flash functionality

 Ruffle is a young project, and there is still much Flash functionality that is unimplemented.
 Check for the ["unimplemented"](https://github.com/ruffle-rs/ruffle/issues?q=is%3Aissue+is%3Aopen+label%3Aunimplemented) in issues.

+## Debugging ActionScript Content

+If you build Ruffle with `--features avm_debug` and enable debug logging (`RUST_LOG=warn,ruffle_core=debug`) then you will be able to follow the flow of ActionScript inside of a SWF movie.
+Please note that this will likely slow down Ruffle, and it may spam quite a lot of output.

+When paired with a tool such as [JPEXS](https://github.com/jindrapetrik/jpexs-decompiler), you can compare the ActionScript you see being executed in Ruffle with the actual ActionScript inside of the game, and attempt to find whatever problem it is that you're looking for.

+In addition to this, the hotkey `CTRL + ALT + V` will dump every variable inside the AVM at the moment you press it.
+This can be very useful to inspect the internal state of games and see, for example, if a coordinate is NaN, your lives are negative, or maybe an important object just didn't get initialized.

 ## Reporting bugs